ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 Knowing these brain circuitries, and learning from direct (especially contemplative) experience how they shape our thoughts, emotions and behaviors – over the course of our lives, day to day, moment to moment – gives us powerful insight into how our brains work.

-Although sages of the past could not teach their wisdom in terms of the brain, working with these key circuitries – to transform and redeem suffering, and to seek and embody true goods and genuine happiness – has always been at the heart of humanity's great philosophical, religious, spiritual and contemplative traditions.
+Although sages of the past could not teach their wisdom in terms of the brain, working with these key circuitries – to transform, heal and redeem suffering, and to seek and embody true goods and genuine happiness – has always been at the heart of humanity's great philosophical, religious, spiritual and contemplative traditions.

 Those are topics that I address, in a small but hopefully useful way, on the next page,&nbsp;[Cycles of Suffering, Healing & Happiness](/the-brain/cycles/).